JonChiu-programs/TuitionCalculator/TuitionCalculator/README.txt

 2) Go to the address bar above your files and click the bar so that the text is highlighted in blue.
 Make sure that the highlighted text ends in "TuitionCalculator". press Ctrl+C

-3) Press Ctrl+V following the prompt "Enter variable path from search bar: "
+3) Press Ctrl+V following the prompt "Enter variable path for the TuitionCalculator folder from search bar: "

 4) Read instructions presented to run the program